ADACS-Australia/NDRI-IMOS/doc/Documentation.rst

     or loselessly compressed FLAC

 * inspect_audio_record.py
-    commandline script that read the vane or flac file and prints various information on the data recorrd, including IMOS meta data (if included in the file).
+    commandline script that read the wav or flac file and prints various information on the data recorrd, including IMOS meta data (if included in the file).